-1 Your primary concern must be to maintain and improve the health, well-being, care and safety of patients.
-Ensure that patient safety is your primary concern - speak to the appropriate person if you think you have made a mistake.
-Develop your professional competence, skills, and standing to 2 bring health gain and value to the community and society.
-Take responsibility for your learning on placement and only practice within your limits of competence.
-3 Be honest and trustworthy and show respect to others.
-Protect patient, prescriber and business confidentiality.
-4 Conduct yourself in a manner that enhances the service provided and maintains the good name of your profession.
-Communicate effectively and appropriately with patients/customers, your Supervisor, staff at the Training Establishment and APPEL staff while on placement.
-5 Maintain your professional knowledge and competence.
-Engage with all opportunities to learn and develop while on placement.
-6 Be aware of your obligations under the Code of Conduct and do not breach the Code.
-Comply with all APPEL policies while on placement, i.e. the terms and conditions set out in the Student Placement Agreement.
+Your primary concern must be to maintain and improve the health, well-being, 1 care and safety of patients.
+For example: Ensure that patient safety is your primary concern - speak to the appropriate person if you think you have made a mistake.
+Develop your professional competence, skills, and standing to bring health gain and value to the community and society.
+For example: Take responsibility for your learning on placement and only practice within your limits of competence.
+Be honest and trustworthy and show respect to others.
+3 For example: Protect patient, prescriber and business confidentiality.
+Conduct yourself in a manner that enhances the service provided and Л maintains the good name of your profession.
+For example: Communicate effectively and appropriately with patients/customers, your Supervisor, staff at the Training Establishment and APPEL staff while on placement.
+Maintain your professional knowledge and competence.
+L For example: Engage with all opportunities to learn and develop while on placement.
+Be aware of your obligations under the Code of Conduct and do not breach the Code. h For example: Comply with all APPEL policies while on placement, i.e. the terms and conditions set out in the Student Placement Agreement.